bsherin/tactic/docs/Tile-Commands.rst

         **metadata_dict** is a dictionary that holds any document-level metadata you’d like to add.
 The keys are document names and the values are dictionaries of keys and values.

+        **header_list_dict** is a dictionary of lists.
+The keys are document names and each value is a list of column names.
+This allows you to specify the order in which columns will appear in a table.

+        **collection_metadata** is a dictionary of metadata to be associated with the collection as a whole.

         Synonym: ``cc``